ech0r/Rust-Coding-Test/README.md

 Transaction data is streamed in 8kb at a time through a `BufReader` then processed record-by-record in a single loop.

+I convert the floating point values in the input file (deserialized into `f64`) into `u64` to avoid any floating point errors, then back into `f64` when it's time to serialize the output.

 I use a `Client` struct to handle data about each account - within that struct I store a `Vec<Transaction>` to track transactions for that client.